 Find places to get home comforts

-There are English shops dotted around and we have a British fish and chip shop near our house.
+There are English shops dotted around and we have a couple of amazing British fish and chip shops not too far away from us in Brisbane (Chumley Warners at Birkdale and The Fryer of Whitby up on the Sunshine Coast in case you want to search for them!).
 These sorts of things mean we can get a taste of home when we need it.
 Whatever your nationality, you should be able to find some products from home locally or online in Australia.

 Go out with your partner